Noroff-FEU-Assignments/cross-course-project-YoelSam1/README.md

 ![image](/Images/cross-course-project.png)

 The "Rainyday E-commerce Website" is a web development project that demonstrates the fundamental use of HTML and CSS to create an online shopping platform.
-Its primary purpose is to provide a user-friendly and visually appealing interface for e-commerce activities, showcasing products and enabling customers to browse, select, and purchase items.

 # Description